 Conclusion

 In conclusion, the SERVQUAL model has become widely accepted and popular worldwide for its ability to improve customer service quality.
 It is a multidimensional research system that represents a customer satisfaction framework to better serve customers.
 Many organizations use this model to achieve goals.
-The private organization follows the Servqual model to ensure quality services.
+The private organization adheres to the SERVQUAL model to ensure service quality.
 The 5 Gaps in Service Quality are the Knowledge Gap, Policy Gap, Communication Gap, Delivery Gap, and Customer Gap.

 Citation For This Article (APA 7th Edition)